openconfig/featureprofiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+An ideal bug should not have more than 5 or 6 steps in its "steps to reproduce."
+If you have a lot of steps to reproduce, try to retest it by eliminating each step one by one.
+If the bug occurs with any of those steps eliminated, you can leave that step out.
+Think of reasons why the bug could be happening.
+Explore those areas.

 **To Reproduce**
 Steps to reproduce the behavior: